elfalehed/algorithms/README.md

 * :bookmark: **Jump Search:** <br />
 Jump search is a searching algorithms for sorted arrays.
 The basic idea is to check fewer elements(than linear algebra) by jumping ahead. <br />
-(You can read the code "LinearSearch.ipynb" // Everything documented, commented.
+(You can read the code "LinearSearch.ipynb" // Everything documented, commented. <br />

+## :rocket: Recursive algorithms: <br />

+* :bookmark: **Fibonacci Sequence**: <br />
+Recursion means "defining a problem in terms of itself".
+This can be a very powerful tool in writing algorithms.
+Recursion comes directly from Mathematics, where there are many examples of expressions written in terms of themselves.
+For example, the Fibonacci sequence is defined as: F(i) = F(i-1) + F(i-2) <br />